Margaritaville: Single edit

 When "Margaritaville" was released to radio stations in 1977, the single edit ran for 3:20, cutting out the instrumental break, and the section during the third chorus and final refrain.
-So the song structure changed to "riff-verse-chorus-verse-chorus-verse-chorus-riff", and the track itself was sped up at half-step.
+Thus, the song structure changed to "riff-verse-chorus-verse-chorus-verse-chorus-riff", and the track itself was sped up at half-step.
 The original recording in the key of D would be E-flat.

 Cover versions

 In 1999, American country singer Alan Jackson covered the song on his album Under the Influence.
 The cover featured Buffett singing along on the third and final verse; it also peaked at No. 63 after receiving play as an album cut.

 American singer Toby Keith covered it as a duet with Sammy Hagar in 2013 for his album Drinks After Work.
 It appeared only on the deluxe edition of the LP.
 This version was also included on the Sammy Hagar & Friends album, also from 2013.

 Jimmy Buffett also re-recorded this song as well as "Cheeseburger in Paradise" and "Volcano" specifically for Rock Band as downloadable content.